 - Cyclic changes in hormones.
 Signs and symptoms of premenstrual syndrome change with hormonal fluctuations and disappear with pregnancy and menopause.

 - Chemical changes in the brain.
-Fluctuations of serotonin, a brain chemical (neurotransmitter) that is thought to play a crucial role in mood states, could trigger PMS symptoms.
+Fluctuations of serotonin, a brain chemical (neurotransmitter) that's thought to play a crucial role in mood states, could trigger PMS symptoms.
 Insufficient amounts of serotonin may contribute to premenstrual depression, as well as to fatigue, food cravings and sleep problems.

 - Depression.
 Some women with severe premenstrual syndrome have undiagnosed depression, though depression alone does not cause all of the symptoms.